dubo-dubon-duponey/sh-art/source/core/README.md

 ```
 # Can be set to "debug", "info", "warning" or "error" to control the level of logging.
 MYCLI_LOG_LEVEL=debug
-# When set to a non-null value, this will also output authentication headers in the logs
+# When set to a non-null value, this below will also output authentication headers in the logs
 # instead of redacting them out.
 MYCLI_LOG_AUTH=true
 ```